-A warm welcome to all who worship with us this morning, especially those who have joined us as guests and visitors.
-May this time of prayer and praise make us eager to share in the proclamation of the Good News of God’s love and redemption in Christ as we go into another week of service in his Name.
-Guests and visitors, please honor us by signing our Guest Book in the entrance hall of the church as you leave this morning’s worship.
-If you have no church home of your own, we invite you to make Grace the center of your worship, learning, fellowship, and service.
+Welcome to all who gathered here to worship this morning, especially to those who have joined us as guests and visitors.
+May this time of worship make us eager to share the Good News of God’s love and redemption in Christ as we go forth into another week of service to him and one another.
+Guests and visitors, we are happy to have you join us in worship.
+Please honor us by signing our Guest Book in the entrance hall of the church as you leave this morning’s worship.
+Following worship, join us for a cup of coffee and let us become better acquainted with you as you get to know us better.
+If you have no church home of your own, we invite you to make Grace Lutheran Church the center of your worship, learning, fellowship, and service.
 Come to worship with us again and often!

 PRAYER BEFORE WORSHIP